Bernese Oberland Pass (2026): “How to” Guide & Best Excursions

 • Hasliberg: cable cars free

-• Aare Gorge – 30% off entrance fee
+• Aare Gorge – discount on entrance fee

 • Reichenbach Falls: discount on funicular